 - 1. Any household member has been convicted of a felony-related, alcohol-related, violent criminal activity or other criminal activity in the past twelve (12) months; - 2.
 Any household member has been convicted of two (2) or more misdemeanor drug-related, alcohol-related, violent criminal or other criminal acts in the past twelve (12) months; - 3.
 Any household member has three (3) or more convictions for a misdemeanor or felony drug-related, alcohol-related, violent criminal activity or other criminal activity, one of which is less than three (3) years old; - 4.
 Any household member has one or more convictions for a felony sex offense in the past ten (10) years or any conviction (felony or misdemeanor) of a sex offense involving a minor; - 5.
-Any household member or guest of a household member is convicted of a drug-related or violent criminal activity that allegedly occurred on or near the assisted unit premises at any time during the family's participation in the program. - A criminal conviction occurs when on the date of final judgment (felony or misdemeanor offenses) a verdict or finding of guilty, a plea of guilty, or a plea of nolo contender is entered and does not include a final judgment that has been expunged by pardon, reversed, set aside or otherwise rendered nugatory.
+Any household member has been arrested two (2) or more times during the last six (6) months or three (3) or more times during the past twelve (12) months (felony or misdemeanor), for a drug-related, alcohol-related, violent criminal activity or other criminal activity; or - 6.
+Any household member or guest of a household member is arrested for or convicted of a drug-related or violent criminal activity that allegedly occurred on or near the assisted unit premises at any time during the family's participation in the program.

+^{} A criminal conviction occurs when on the date of final judgment (felony or misdemeanor offenses) a verdict or finding of guilty, a plea of guilty, or a plea of nolo contender is entered and does not include a final judgment that has been expunged by pardon, reversed, set aside or otherwise rendered nugatory.
 Families that include a member with a disposition of post-trial diversion following a criminal conviction are not eligible to receive assistance until the terms of the diversion are met; record expunged; or the family becomes eligible otherwise.